samin-taheri/PedigreeAll/README.md

-# PedigreeAll_
+# PedigreeAll
 Thoroughbred Horse Pedigree

 Genetic Analysis and Reporting Portal

-This project is about racehorses, which has over 30 pages and users can enter, edit, and delete racehorses, make reports and genetic analyses about them.
+This project is a React-Native app about racehorses, which has over 30 pages and users can enter, edit, and delete racehorses, make reports and genetic analyses about them.

 <table align="center">